 5.1 International Standards Organization (ISO TC-307)

-ISO/TC 3071 Blockchain and Distributed Ledger Technologies since 2016 has 43 participating members and 13 observing members.
+ISO/TC 307 [i.1] Blockchain and Distributed Ledger Technologies since 2016 has 43 participating members and 13 observing members.
 It has liaisons committees to ISO/TC 307 and from ISO/ TC307.
 And it is relevant the Joint Working Groups ISO/TC46/SC11/JWG1 with title Joint ISO/TC46/SC 11-ISO/TC 307 WG: Blockchain.
 There are also organizations in liaison like European Commission, Enterprise Ethereum Alliance Inc, Institute of Electrical and Electronic Engineers Inc, ITU, OECD, SWIFT, UNECE and International Federation of Surveyors.

-NOTE 4Figure 1: ISO TC307 - Standards under development

-Note: ISO/TR 23455:2019 overview of and interactions between Smart Contracts and DLT systems is published already.
+NOTE: ISO/TR 23455:2019 [i.4] overview of and interactions between Smart Contracts and DLT systems is published already.

+Figure 1: ISO TC307 - Standards under development

 5.2 CEN-CENELEC FGBDLT

 CEN-CENELEC: CEN (European Committee for Standardization) and CENELEC (European Committee for Electrotechnical Standardization) are recognized by the EU and EFTA as European Standardization Organizations responsible for developing standards at European level.
 These standards set out specifications and procedures in relation to a wide range of materials, processes, products and services.
 The members of CEN-CENELEC are the National Standardization Bodies and National Electrotechnical Committees of 34 European countries.
 European Standards and other standardization deliverables adopted by CEN-CENELEC are accepted and recognized in all these countries.
 For Blockchain and Distributed Ledger Technologies the Focus Group in 2019 will identify specific European needs and release a new version of its technical white paper for the successful implementation of Blockchain and DLT in Europe.

 There are numerous standards under development within CEN-CENELEC and the strategy which is public consider between their pivotal highlights' Digital transformation, International cooperation like task force with Gulf, India, Japan, China and Africa; seminars and workshops.
 Some of the interesting standards under development are: For Digital Society, CEN/WS 084 Self-Sovereign Identifier for Personal Data Ownership and Usage Control, CEN/CLC/WS SEP2 Industry Best Practices and Industry Code of Conduct for Licensing of Standard Essential Patents in the field of 5G and Internet of Things, CLC/TC108X Safety of electronic equipment within the fields of Audio/Video, Information Technology and Communication Technology, CLC/TC 209 Cable networks for television signals, sound signals and interactive services.
 For Mechanical and machinery mainly focus for safety and segments like entertainment technology and amusement park machinery and structures.
 For services CEN/TC 445 Digital Information Interchange in the Insurance Industry, CEN/TC 278 Intelligent transport systems.
-Recently CEN-CENELEC has approved liaison with ETSI ISG PDL and a new TC will act as mirror with ISO/TC 307 [1].
+Recently CEN-CENELEC has approved liaison with ETSI ISG PDL and a new TC will act as mirror with ISO/TC 307 [i.1].

 5.3 ITU-T FG-DLT

 ITU The Focus Group for Distributed ledger technologies (DLT) was established in May 2017 and concluded August 2019.
 A parent group is TSAG (Telecommunication Standardization Advisory group) the participation in FG DLT is open.
-Deliverables of the FGDLT can be found at5 https://www.itu.int/en/ITU-T/focusgroups/dlt/Pages/default.aspx
+Deliverables of the FGDLT can be found at [i.5].

-2

-Note: There are other Study Groups which are related to DLTs like SG 13 of ITU-T about Future Internet, the Work Item is Decentralized Network Infrastructure.
+NOTE: There are other Study Groups which are related to DLTs like SG 13 of ITU-T about Future Internet, the Work Item is Decentralized Network Infrastructure.
 The interaction with the SG 16 about Multimedia has launched three new areas of exploration for the ITU-T FG DLT.

+Figure 2: Related standards

 5.4 IEEE Standards Association

 IEEE Standards Association is doing prospection in some areas with some projects for Blockchain and Distributed ledger with some report and documents that can be found herein https://blockchain.ieee.org/standards.